MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-document-security-trimming.md

 * Update the field with those details.
 * Reindex when that information changes.

 In this article, the process of securing documents in Azure AI Search, is made possible with _example_ scripts which you as the search administrator would run.
-You can take these scripts and apply your own security and productionizing requirements to scale to your needs.
+The scripts associate a single document with a single user identity.
+You can take these [scripts](https://github.com/Azure-Samples/azure-search-openai-demo/tree/main/scripts) and apply your own security and productionizing requirements to scale to your needs.

 ## Prerequisites